US prosecutors end old terror case against California man

 A federal judge in July overturned his 2006 conviction on charges of plotting an attack in the United States after attending a terrorist training camp in Pakistan.
 The judge ruled that Hayat, who proclaimed his innocence, hadn’t received a proper defense at trial.

+Hayat’s family and new legal team, led by the law firm of Riordan & Horgan, said in a statement that the case is “a stark example of how, in the post 9/11 era, the government’s effort to protect the public from terrorism could and did in this case go terribly wrong.”

-Prosecutors could have appealed that decision or sought a new trial, but instead filed a brief motion to dismiss the case on Friday.
+Prosecutors could have appealed the judge’s decision or sought a new trial, but instead filed a brief motion to dismiss the case Friday.

 “We have determined that the passage of time and the interests of justice counsel against resurrecting this 15 year old case,” they said in a statement.

-They noted that his conviction was overturned “based solely on the effectiveness of the lawyer of his own choosing.”
-The U.S. Attorney’s Office in Sacramento, along with the U.S. Department of Justice’s National Security Division, reviewed the case and the evidence that would be available during a new trial before opting not to proceed, they said.
+Prosecutors noted that his conviction was overturned “based solely on the effectiveness of the lawyer of his own choosing.”
+The U.S. Attorney’s Office in Sacramento, along with the U.S. Department of Justice’s National Security Division, reviewed the case and the evidence that would be available during a new trial before opting not to proceed, prosecutors said.

+“While we are grateful for the dismissal, the fourteen years Hamid spent behind bars on charges of which he was innocent remain a grave miscarriage of justice,” his family and lawyers said in their statement.
+“Hamid’s exoneration is a cause for celebration, but the story of his case is tragedy that must not be repeated.”

-Members of Hayat’s new legal team, led by the law firm of Riordan & Horgan, previously said both the federal judge and a federal magistrate had also found that multiple witnesses had credibly testified years later that Hamid could not have committed the crimes.
-They claimed the judge’s findings leading to his overturning Hayat’s conviction were “effectively a finding of actual innocence.”
+They noted that both the federal judge and a federal magistrate found that multiple witnesses credibly testified, years after his conviction, that Hamid could not have committed the crimes.

+Both judges decided “that Hamid would not have been found guilty had the powerful evidence of his innocence that won his freedom in 2019 been presented to his jury in 2006,” the attorneys and family said in their statement.
+Attorney Dennis Riordan said Hayat would not immediately be commenting beyond the statement..

 Investigators initially alleged that five men were part of an al-Qaida “sleeper cell” in Lodi.